Vanille-N/multithread-wc/README.md

 For both fixed and random tests, `mwc` is checked against the binary we were given and that defines the behavior: `mwc-handout`.

 ### `bench.sh`

+`bench.sh` uses [hyperfine](https://github.com/sharkdp/hyperfine) to accurately compare the performance of `mwc`, `mwc-handout` and `wc` on files typically `1M` to `1G` in size.

+Those files are not provided with the code, but can be generated with `testmake.sh`.

+The source code of `bench.sh` needs to be changed to chose which commands to compare and on which files.

 ### `testmake.sh`